MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/testing-your-desktop-cosa-database-submission.md

 A simple way to test that an APN can connect to your network is to edit the current profile and insert the APN to test into the profile.
 To perform this test, follow these steps:

 > [!NOTE]
-> This test does not simulate the full experience, which is described in the [Modify the local APN database](#modifydatabase) section.
+> This test does not simulate the full experience, which is described in the [Modify the local COSA database](#modify-the-local-cosa-database) section.

 1. Insert a SIM into the PC that works with the APN value you want to test.